 The essay section of your college application can seem pretty intense, especially after filling in the easy stuff like your name, address, and test scores.
 Where do you begin?
 What should it sound like?
 Who can you ask for help?
 Luckily for you, others have been there before, and we know some experts with great advice on how to get started, so we asked them!

 A good way to start is to read through all the possible application essay questions, then go with the one that jumps out at you first.
 Focus on that prompt and forget about the others.
 (Some schools allow you to choose your own topic, but you can still follow these steps to generate ideas.)
 Try “interviewing” yourself to find the right life experience to pursue, suggests Rankin.
 Jot down your thoughts, and look for one particular thing or incident that will grab the reader’s attention—that’s your opening.

 You also need to remember that this is not an essay for your English class.
-It does not need to sound academic; the tone can be conversational or serious or somewhere in between.
+It doesn’t need to sound academic; the tone can be conversational or serious or somewhere in between.
 “Depending on the topic of the essay, it could go either way and either tone is acceptable,” says Jeffers.
 “Again, it’s about the student remaining true to themselves.”
-Also unlike academic essays, you do not necessarily need to provide a fully formed conclusion.
+Also, unlike academic essays, you don’t necessarily need to provide a fully formed conclusion.
 Instead, end the essay with a strong closing statement.
 It can be ironic, humorous, or poignant—it just needs to lead back to the topic.

 Finally, make sure you truly understand the application essay prompt.
 Read (and reread) it carefully.
 Why?
 Because you need to understand the question to answer it correctly!
 This may sound obvious, but many students write eloquent application essays that completely miss the mark, bypassing what the prompt was actually asking.
-For instance, “write about someone who has influenced you” does not mean you are to write that person’s biography.
+For instance, “write about someone who has influenced you” doesn’t mean you’re writing that person’s biography.
 The essay is still about you.

 Not surprisingly, mistakes anywhere on your application hurt your chances of getting in.
 But they can be avoided by proofreading every page, particularly the essay.
 Rest assured, you’re going to make mistakes in your essay, but that’s what first, second, and third drafts are for.
 “Sometimes I don’t think students even take the time to go back and reread their writing,” says Ellen Furnari, Admission Counselor at Wells College in Aurora, New York.
 “Nothing kills a mood like reading a good essay and finding a horrible spelling mistake or a misplaced comma!”